-Jennifer M. Harrison, Assistant Director for Assessment, Faculty Development Center, specializes in helping faculty develop effective assessment practices.
-She holds a Ph.D. in Language, Literacy, and Culture from UMBC, an MA in English from UMCP, and a BA in English from Washington College.
-Before joining the FDC, she was Associate Professor & Director of Learning Assessment at the National Labor College, where she taught literature and writing across the curriculum courses, developed learning assessment processes, and led the prior learning assessment program.
+Jennifer M. Harrison, Associate Director for Assessment, Faculty Development Center, specializes in helping faculty develop effective assessment practices.
+She holds a Ph.D. in Language, Literacy, and Culture from UMBC, an MA in English from UMD, and a BA in English from Washington College.
+Before joining the FDC, she was Associate Professor of Writing & Director of Learning Assessment at the National Labor College, where she taught literature, writing across the curriculum, and interdisciplinary research courses; directed the Writing Center; developed learning and institutional assessment processes; and led the prior learning assessment program.

 Sarah Swatski, Program Coordinator, holds a Master’s degree in Applied Mathematics and a Bachelor’s degree in Mathematics, both from UMBC.
 She transferred to UMBC after completing an Associate’s degree in Mathematics from Harford Community College, where she also worked in the College Life Office planning and marketing events and providing administrative support.
 Throughout her student career, she was an active leader in many student organizations and honor societies where she planned events, coordinated activities and publicized events.